forlilab/cosolvkit/README.md

 ```
 cpptraj system.pdb process.cpptraj
 ```
-It will write `clean.dcd`.
+It will write `clean.xtc`.
 This trajectory should inspected to make sure the region of interest is not moving or wrapping around the periodic boundaries.
-First, load `system.pdb` into Pymol, and then type the following into Pymol's command line: `load_traj clean.dcd, system`.
+First, load `system.pdb` into Pymol, and then type the following into Pymol's command line: `load_traj clean.xtc, system`.

 An example of another program that can image and center trajectories is MDAnalysis.
 For imaging, see its documentation about